National Police Association Supporting The Police

 The National Police Association also promotes different policies that can encourage the public officials to work with the local police in the public interest, instead of benefiting powerful special interests across the entire country.
 When there are specific cases of violence against an officer or where law enforcement officials have been obstructed or prevented from conducting their duties, the NPA offers rewards for those reports.

-The organization also provides more real-time information to responding to police officers by developing private and public surveillance camera network partnerships.
+The organization also provides more real-time information to respond to police officers by developing private and public surveillance camera network partnerships.
 It also implemented the Project Safe Neighborhoods, a national initiative that increases the prosecution of violent organizations by the United States Department of Justice.

-Additionally, the National Police Association provides different tools to local law enforcement, including legal back up by filing briefs, to preserve the legal methods that law enforcement officers need to do their jobs effectively.
+Additionally, the National Police Association provides different tools to local law enforcement, including legal backup by filing briefs, to preserve the legal methods that law enforcement officers need to do their jobs effectively.

 The organization also educates the public on various police techniques, like proactive policing, to generate support from the community for the local law enforcement.
 This is a fundamental tool that the police require to do its job, and with the morale-boosting programs from the NPA, such as the NPA Thank You Program, law enforcement officials can do their jobs easily.